208ProgrammingClub/guess-my-number/README.md

 Did you catch it? !Bang [game_over] If so give yourself a hug.
 If you had to resort to asking your pet turtle pat yourself on the back anyway you were very resourceful and there is no shame in that

-.
 #11.
 Red - Green - Refactor
-Looking at the last 12 lines of code we are actually testing if the player entered input that is outside our range or typed in something that was "NAN" (not a number).
+Looking at the last 12 lines of code we are actually testing if the player entered input that is outside our range or typed in something that was "NAN" (Not A Number).
 ```javascript
     if(players_guess='NAN'){
        alert("It appears you don't want to play.
 Thanks and Bye for now!")